Jean-Baptiste-Garcia/history-trend/README.md

 ```

 ## Count
-Count simply counts length of an array.
+Count simply returns length of an array.

 ## Chaining
 It is possible to chain all trends.